maksimdrachov/zephyr-rtos-tutorial/docs/Introduction.md

 *Why on Github?*
 As Zephyr is a relatively new project and still very much evolving, I thought it made sense to write this tutorial in an open source manner.
 Therefore as things change, and the project evolves, it will remain possible to keep the information up-to-date.
 If you come across any code that is not working, information that is invalid (or out-of-date),... don't hesitate to raise an issue or submit a PR.
 I hope that with the help of the Zephyr community this can become an entry-point for all beginners.

-*Why do I need to learn Zephyr?*

-*What makes Zephyr different from other RTOS'es?*